andypetes94/fitnessPlotter/README.md

 # Garmin TCX Activity Plotter

-This R script processes Garmin `.tcx` running activity files and generates performance charts for each run.
+This Plot_Runs.R script processes Garmin `.tcx` running activity files and generates performance charts for each run.
 It is designed to work from the command line, taking one or more `.tcx` files as input and producing a set of PNG charts per activity.

 ---